You must not disclose information relating to a client’s (or a former client's) affairs to a third party unless you have:

-- the TPB under a notice issued pursuant to section 60-100 of the Tax Agent Services Act 2009 (TASA)
+- the TPB upon a notice issued under section 60-100 of the Tax Agent Services Act 2009 (TASA)

-- a court or tribunal pursuant to a direction, order, or other court process
+- a court or tribunal under a direction, order, or other court process

-- the Australian Taxation Office (ATO) under a notice pursuant to section 353-10 in Schedule 1 to the Taxation Administration Act 1953 concerning taxation laws (subject to that material being properly withheld under legal professional privilege).
+- the Australian Taxation Office (ATO) upon a notice issued under section 353-10 in Schedule 1 to the Taxation Administration Act 1953 concerning taxation laws (subject to that material being properly withheld under legal professional privilege)

-If you are concerned as to whether there is a legal duty to disclose client information to a third party, you should consider seeking independent legal advice.
+If you are concerned as to whether there is a legal duty to disclose client information to a third party, you should seek independent legal advice.